Life Enjoyed

 The two blind men wanted their sight, Bartimaeus and an unnamed man.
 Don’t we all want to see?
 Need to?
 In blindness we run after gods made out of stone, not even thinking about the God Man who became flesh like us.
 Jesus restored their sight that day.
 He gave them the gift of human sight, but more importantly, faith sight.
 It isn’t until Jesus touches our eyes that we are healed too.
 Our soul eyes need to be opened before we realize the need for a Savior.

 “I once was blind, but now I see” as the old hymn goes.
-Even with the gift of sight I sometimes decide to take off those glasses.
-Because at least for now while I reside on earth in my flesh, my glasses serve as a tool for better vision.
-I think those should be included in the spiritual armor of God.
-I need reminding to keep them on so I don’t wander off blindly, hands outstretched, searching, grasping air.
-Because when I remember to put my glasses on and gaze into the Word of God, I see with intention.
-I go joy hunting and His Word gives me breath and life.
-I learn.
-I learn over and over again to follow Him through the valley and peaks of life.
+Even with the gift of sight we sometimes decide to take off those glasses.
+Because at least for now while we reside on earth, our glasses serve as a spiritual tool for better vision.
+I think those should be included in the armor of God.
+We at times need to be reminded to keep them on so we don’t wander off blindly, hands outstretched, searching, grasping air.
+When we remember to put the glasses on and gaze into the Word of God, we see with intention.
+We go joy hunting through His Word, which gives us breath and life.
+We learn, over and over again to follow Him through the valleys and peaks of life.

 We follow Jesus until our dying breath living out His will, in His strength.
 And after death we still live in His presence forever and ever- Joy made flesh and sight and solid.
-What a sweet healing for our eyes, for our souls.
-What restoration.
+What a sweet healing for our eyes.
+What restoration!
 How vital to really, clearly see in 20/20 spiritual vision, crystal clear in heaven.

 These two men knew the power of Christ.
 Not only that, they understood His divine identity before they could even see.
 God was working on their spiritual eyes before He healed the physical.
 Because eyes to see the mystery of Christ is more critical than the ability to see anything this world has to offer.
 They followed Him with joy after Jesus healed them because they knew.
 The blind men had faith in His uncontainable power, His compassion for those without sight to see Saving Grace.